 An HLP stipend may be awarded once a student has secured a placement if the employer cannot pay.
 The Financial Aid Office will verify that there is unmet financial need and that the student is not eligible for work-study.
 This is a funding source 'of last resort,' and funds are extremely limited.
-Details and applications are available from the HLP director starting in June. (is the stipend only available to assist when the employer is not for profit?)
+Details and applications are available from the HLP director starting in June.

 The work-study program and the HLP stipend program are subject to the amount of funding available each year.
-If an HLP student is not eligible for outside funding, HLP students may volunteer for employers because apprenticeships are a mandatory component of the Honors student's curriculum.
+If an HLP student is not eligible for outside funding, HLP students may volunteer for employers.